hshi-speech/Dereverberation-toolkit-for-REVERB-challenge/README.md

 # speech-dereverberation-tools

-Deep Learning Based Monaural Speech Dereverberation Models: Hope We Can Get Better Performance of Dereverberation
+Deep Learning Based Monaural Speech Dereverberation Models: Hope We Can Get Better Performance of Dereverberation!

+## What is it for?
-At the moment, it is just an idea to make an open source tool.
+# It is just an idea to make an open source tool for the REVERB CHALLANGE dataset.
+And I will do it on both time-domain and frequency-domain.

+## The first network models contain (but noy just):
+*
+# Frequency-domain
+*DNN (Frames-level)
+*LSTM (Frames-level, utterance-level)
+*CNN (Frames-level, utterance-level, picture)
+*U-net
+# Time-domain
+*SEGAN
+*FCN

 I will do ti in a few years, but it does not work now!!!